 Showing a willingness to listen, asking open ended questions and avoiding encroaching on the person’s personal space may also help to calm the situation.
 Give careful thought to the layout of consulting rooms, or the use of panic alarms.
 NICE has published guidance on how to manage violence and aggression in a healthcare setting; this includes advice concerning staff training.

-The possibility of a warning should be discussed within the practice, and the discussion noted.
+The possibility of a warning for unacceptable behaviour should be discussed within the practice, and the discussion noted.
 In the MDU’s experience, warnings about behaviour, or removal from a practice list can result in a complaint; it is therefore helpful to be able to demonstrate that the decision taken was reasonable and proportionate.
 Any warning should be dealt with separately from a complaint response.

 The GMC, and the standard GP contract usually require a warning to have been issued before a patient is removed from a practice list.
 However, if there has been a threat of violence, or actual violence, it is appropriate to call the police and removal from the practice list without prior warning may then be possible.

-Dealing with aggressive behaviour during a home visit can be particularly challenging giving the unfamiliar setting and lack of backup support.
+Dealing with aggressive behaviour during a home visit can be particularly challenging given the unfamiliar setting and lack of backup support.
 Trying to defuse the situation is one option, but it is also acceptable to end a consultation and leave, particularly if there seems to be an imminent risk of physical aggression from the patient, relative or carer.

 If a patient who has previously been aggressive requires a home visit, and is unable to come to the surgery, then a risk assessment may be necessary.
 It may be appropriate to visit with a colleague (staff numbers and workload permitting).
 Phoning in advance to find out who will be present, to outline what behaviour will be acceptable, and to get a general feel for the patient’s mood could help.